AN/SPS-67(V) Radar Set

 In FY2003, two follow-on contracts were awarded in support of additional radar system procurements.
 A Sole-Source contract was awarded to DRS Surveillance Support Systems, Inc. for 12 AN/SPS-67(V)3 below deck units and procurement of 26 AN/SPS-67(V)5 COTS Refresh Kits.
 The Antenna Group contract was recompeted and awarded to EDO Corporation for 17 antenna units.
 Congressional Plus-Ups supplemented the program procurement budget through FY04-FY08, bringing the total number of Refresh Kits up to 40.

 The AN/SPS-67(V) program is currently being supported by the DDG-51 Restart effort (DDG 113-118).
-The Program Office is in the process of delivering the last two AN/SPS-67(V)5 systems, finishing production with DDG 117 and DDG 118.
+The Program Office has delivered the last two AN/SPS-67(V)5 systems, finishing production with DDG 117 and DDG 118.
 The SPS-76(V)5 is being replaced by the AN/SPQ-9B on DDG 119 and up.
 The AN/SPS-76(V)5 is currently installed on DDG 51 Flight II and IIA-class ships and interfaced with existing shipboard systems.
 DDG 51 Flight I ships require this upgrade to alleviate obsolescence and to gain the enhanced benefits of the AN/SPS-76(V)5 modernized detection and tracking processing supporting Surface GWS engagements in a littoral environment.
 An engineering Design Agent contract associated with the continued engineering, maintenance, system enhancements and mitigating obsolescence is currently in place to support AN/SPS-67(V) system life cycle sustainment.

 |Point Of Contact|